 When you notice fleas on your dog, give them a bath using a mild shampoo and an Apple Cider Vinegar rinse after.
 The ACV rinse can be made with 1 part ACV and 10 parts water.
 After this, keep your dog's coat clean with a flea comb to get rid of any left over fleas.
 You can also use an ACV spray to keep fleas away in between baths.

-Read more about the benefits of Apple Cider Vinegar for dogs here.
+Read more: The benefits of Apple Cider Vinegar for dogs.

 The best diet for fleas is a natural raw diet.
 Fleas are attracted to dogs that consume processed foods, because the processed foods increase blood sugar levels in dogs and increase body odor as well; both of which attract more fleas.
 When you switch your dog to a raw food diet, the high protein, low carbohydrate regimen will help regulate blood sugar and reduce the ‘doggy smell,’ thus becoming less attractive to the sugar and odor loving fleas.